Joseph John (minister): Personal life

-John moved to Deenabandupuram with his first wife, Ranjitham (Aaron), who graduated from the Union Missionary Medical School in Vellore.
+John moved to Deenabandupuram with his first wife, Ranjitham (Satya family), who graduated from the Union Missionary Medical School in Vellore.
 John had three children with Ranjitham.
 Two of John's children- Prem Chandran and Hannah graduated from the Christian Medical College Vellore.
 Karuna graduated with a degree in agriculture from a school in California, United States.
 Additionally, Prem Chandran received an MS in Public Health from Johns Hopkins University in Baltimore, Maryland, USA.
 He specialized in leprosy.
 John’s daughter Hannah is a doctor, who has worked as a missionary across several countries.

 Upon the death of his first wife, John married Padma Satya- a notable graduate from the Hope College, Chicago- who ably continued the journey of empowerment and education.
 John and Padma had three daughters- Gitanjali, a social work graduate from King's College London; Premila, a special education expert specialising in empowerment of children with special needs and training of special educators; and Barathi a social work graduate who specialised in marginalised communities.

 Like Gandhi, John always wore clothes made from khadi.